tuist/tuist/docs/docs/en/guides/start/migrate/swift-package.md

 > [!TIP] SPM AS JUST A DEPENDENCY MANAGER
 > Tuist treats Swift Package Manager as a dependency manager, and it's a great one.
 We use it to resolve dependencies and to build them.
 We don't use it to define projects because it's not designed for that.

-## Migrating from Swift Package Manager to Tuist
+<h2 id="migrating-from-swift-package-manager-to-tuist">Migrating from Swift Package Manager to Tuist</h2>

 The similarities between Swift Package Manager and Tuist make the migration process straightforward.
 The main difference is that you'll be defining your projects using Tuist's DSL instead of `Package.swift`.